zettastor/dbs/README.md

 If you're on Linux, the packages required for compilation can be installed by the folowing commands

-## 1. Setup a development environment
+## I. Setup a development environment

 ### RHEL/CentOS 7
 ```bash